What is TC40 & SAFE Data?

 5. Learning from past mistakes can help improve future strategies.

-Even though it is often difficult for merchants to get a copy of their TC40 and SAFE data, they should definitely try.
+Even though it is often difficult to get a copy of your TC40 and SAFE data, you should definitely try.
 The information these reports contain is valuable for a few reasons.

-First, it is important for merchants to understand their fraud situation.
-Since all the other parties involved have access to the data and are using it to form opinions, merchants should be in the loop too.
+First, it is important to understand your fraud situation.
+Since all the other parties involved have access to the data and are using it to form opinions, you should be in the loop too.

 Second, the more data poured into a pre-sale fraud tool, the more accurate the screening process will be.
 Isolating common characteristics of confirmed fraud cases can help detect future threats with greater accuracy